enisb1/BeyondHardware/README.md

 # BeyondHardware
-Short independent research work that aims to answer the question "With the recent development of powerful CPUs, is it still necessary to write highly efficient code?"
+Short independent research work that aims to answer the question "With the recent development of powerful CPUs, is it still necessary to write highly efficient code?".\
 Main contents:
 - Practical demonstration of how code efficiency has a big impact on computation time.
 - Explanation of how code efficiency affects task execution and system reliability.